SEB-Core/mongoose-recipes/README.md

 ## Styling (optional)

-Here is some styling that will work with the EJS pages you've done so far, but feel free to make your own!
+Here is some styling that will work with the **EJS** pages you've done so far, but feel free to make your own!

-Let's make a folder to hold your CSS.
+Let's make a folder to hold your **CSS**.

 ```sh
 mkdir public